 Becoming a dad means you will have lots of decisions to make, and that’s before your baby even arrives!
 For LGBTQ dads to be, there are many paths to parenthood, including adoption, foster-to-adopt, and biological parenthood.
-Here at RMA of Connecticut, we are happy to support biological paths to parenthood, but you can learn more about adoption & fostering at Gay Parents To Be.
+Here at RMA of Connecticut, we are happy to support a biologically-related path to parenthood, but you can also learn more about adoption & fostering at our companion site Gay Parents To Be®.

 The first step is to schedule your consultation, chat with Dr. Leondires, and start your story today.